AlexRogalskiy/serverless-java-example/README.md

 # serverless-java-example

-An example Serverless application written in Java to demonstrate mapping of data and other bits.
+An example AWS Lambda application written in Java and using the Serverless framework to provide an example of how the request/response mapping works.

 Once launched, you can do an example query with: